Milkdromeda-333/portfolio-old/README.md

 - Floating nav svg tends to not follow with the state change, i believe it is when the state re-runs but not the screen.

 - url doesnt update after navigating with an anchor tag

+To-do:
+- add to my portfolio section.
+Make it more enticing.
+- fix name pronounciation on mobile
+- maybe change the orange color

+- dist issues.
+- images arent being loaded.
+- mini-nav defaults to open...